Skip to main content

 Verto participants traveling to any of our international destinations will be provided with travel health coverage through Cultural Insurances Service International (CISI) included as part of their experience cost.
 This travel health insurance, specifically designed for students, provides coverage for the duration of studying abroad.
 Verto partners with AXA Travel Assist to provide emergency evacuations, medical evacuation or repatriation for all Verto participants.
 Learn more about CISI travel insurance and AXA Travel Assist

 We, at Verto Education, align our vaccination policies to comply with local government laws.
-Please review our Verto Vaccination Policy and our Health and Safety Planning for up-to-date information.
+Please review our Health and Safety Planning for up-to-date information.

 Before departure, Verto will help connect you with resources for specific regional information and travel consultation.
 We recommend reviewing these resources and discussing upcoming travel plans with your physician.

 Verto participants will be informed of local emergency services and how to access them during their first days on location.
-In addition to local emergency services, every one of Verto’s locations is equipped with a 24 hour emergency phone line which connects directly to a member of Verto staff onsite who will connect you with the services you need.
+In addition to local emergency services, all Verto locations are equipped with a 24-hour emergency phone line emergency phone line that connects to an on-site Verto staff member who will connect you with the services you need.
 Read more about Verto’s comprehensive commitment to participant safety here.

 Any of the following Verto locations: